FIFA appoints Pinnick into Organising Committee for Competitions - Nigeria Today

 FIFA appoints Pinnick into Organising Committee for Competitions

-WORLD football –ruling body, FIFA, has named the President of Nigeria Football Federation, Mr. Amaju Melvin Pinnick, into one of its most important committees – the Organising Committee for Competitions.
-Hitherto, the world body had different committees for organization of its several competitions, including the FIFA World Cup, FIFA Confederations Cup, FIFA Women’s World Cup, […]
+The Nigeria Football Federation (NFF) on Thursday said that its President, Amaju Pinnick, has been appointed by the world football ruling body, FIFA, into its Organising Committee for Competitions.
+NFF’s spokesman Ademola Olajire said in a statement in Lagos that the committee was one of the most important committees in the hierarchy of the body.…

-The post FIFA appoints Pinnick into Organising Committee for Competitions appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post FIFA appoints Pinnick into Organising Committee for Competitions appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG